I have learned that when one's mind is made up, this diminishes fear; knowing what must be done does away with fear.

 - Familiarly.
 I’ve given this one a lot of thought, and am ready to move forward with having children.
 This goal will definitely require more planning and stability, which is why Spain may be the best option at this point.

-While I could list a bunch of other resolutions for 2017, like having more patience or sticking to a bedtime, I'll focus on these three (big) goals for now.
+While I could list a bunch of other resolutions for 2017, like having more patience or sticking to a bedtime, I'll focus on these four (big) goals for now.
 So cheers to 2017, a year of growth!